SHAcollision/pubky-vibes/portable-homeserver/README.md

    ```

 Ensure `ANDROID_HOME`, `ANDROID_SDK_ROOT`, and `NDK_HOME` point to the toolchain installed in step 1 before invoking Gradle.
 The unsigned release build is available under `app/build/outputs/apk/release/`.
 CI signs the APK with the debug keystore and uploads it as a workflow artifact.

+### Android runtime notes

+- The static testnet runs entirely in memory on Android.
+The launcher sets `PUBKY_LMDB_MAP_SIZE_BYTES=268435456` (256 MiB) before booting the services so LMDB can allocate its map without exhausting the device’s address space.
+Override the variable before launching the app if you need more headroom.